Straz Hall, 403BMilwaukeeWI53201United States of America(414) email@example.com-PublicationsCurriculum Vitae

 Professor of Economics

-Professor Daniels received his Ph.D. in International Finance and Trade from Indiana University in 1992 and has been a faculty member at Marquette University since that time.
-He has also served as a distinguished visiting professor at Wake Forest University, Fulbright Scholar in International Affairs at the University of Toronto, and is a member of the G8/G20 Research Groups at the University of Toronto.
-Daniels published several books on the G8 and numerous articles on international money and finance in journals such as the Journal of Money, Credit and Banking, the Journal of International Money and Finance and the Journal of Economics and Business.
-Daniels has served as a consultant for a number of private firms and banks and co-authored two textbooks on international economics.
+Professor Daniels received his Ph.D. in economics, with fields in international finance and money and banking, from Indiana University in 1992 and has been a faculty member at Marquette University since that time.
+He also served as Visiting Fulbright Chair of Governance and Public Policy at McMaster University, Farr Distinguished Visiting Professor of International Economics at Wake Forest University, and a Visiting Fulbright Research Scholar in the International Relations Program at the University of Toronto.
+Daniels is widely published in economics and his research has appeared in outlets such as the Journal of Money, Credit, and Banking, Journal of International Money and Finance, Journal of Monetary Economics/Carnegie-Rochester Conference Series on Public Policy, Princeton Studies in International Finance, and International Tax and Public Finance, and has been reviewed in the Wall Street Journal, and Foreign Policy.
+He has functioned as an officially credentialed media expert at the G7/G8 economic summits, appearing in a wide-range of media outlets including the Wall Street Journal and Financial Times.
+Daniels has served as a consultant for private firms and banks and co-authored two textbooks on international economics.

 International currency markets, exchange rate management, globalization and monetary policy, G8/G20 policymaking, the economics of religion.

 “Free Trade Agreements and Volatility of Stock Returns and Exchange Rates: Evidence from NAFTA,” Open Economies Review, 29(1), 2018, pp. 141-163

 “Individual Attitudes Toward the Impact of MNC’s on Domestic Business: How Important are Individual Characteristics and Country-Level Traits?”
 Applied Economics Letters, 23(7), 2016, pp. 526-531